BatsResearch/wiser/FAQ.md

     You should also revise the discriminative hyperparameters, and reduce or increase the complexity of the model accordingly.

-- My generative pipeline is looking good, but I get los scores on the train sets while training the discrimnative model.
+- My generative pipeline is looking good, but I get poor scores on the training set while training the discrimnative model.
-    - Since our framework does not require training labels, the neural tagger there will have no ground-truth labels to compute training precision, recall, and F1. during the training stages, train precision, recall, and F1 will not be displayed erroneously and be very close to 0.
+    - Since our framework does not require training labels, the neural tagger there will have no ground-truth labels to compute training precision, recall, and F1. during the training these metrics will be inaccurate and thus very close to     0.